verrazzano/docs/content/en/docs/backup/_index.md

 ---
-title: "Back up and Restore"
+title: "Back Up and Restore"
 description: "Learn how to back up and restore Verrazzano"
 weight: 7
 draft: false